andrus/ashwood/ashwood/README.txt

 Ashwood2 is unmaintained and exists for archival purposes (Cayenne 3.0 depends on it).

-In Cayenne 3.1 and newer versions a subset of Ashwood functionality is ioncorporated in Cayenne core
+In Cayenne 3.1 and newer versions a subset of Ashwood functionality is incorporated in Cayenne core

 The original Ashwood lib can be found at http://sourceforge.net/projects/ashwood/